openintegrationhub/openintegrationhub.github.io/docs/Connectors/ConnectorBasics.md

 [node.js example](https://openintegrationhub.github.io//docs/Connectors/building-nodejs-component.html) -->

-If you prefer a real world example, the Snazzy Contacts or Wice components are good place to get inspiration.
+If you prefer a real world example, the Snazzy Contacts and Wice components are a good place to get inspiration.

 [Snazzy Contacts Adapter](https://github.com/openintegrationhub/snazzycontacts-adapter)